BlueAndi/Pixelix/doc/PLUGINS.md

 Each icon can be set separately via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/ThreeIconPlugin).

 # Dedicated plugins
-Dedicated plugins are plugins which only serves one single purpose thy are only internaly cofigurable.
+Dedicated plugins are plugins which only serves one single purpose thy are only internally configurable.

 ## BTCQuotePlugin
 The BTCQuotePlugin shows the current exchange rate from Bitcoin to USD.\